 I'm picking up the thread here on May 24th.
-This blog was initially drafted on February 21st, i.e before Ukraine was invaded.
+I wrote the initial draft of this article on February 21st, i.e., before the Russian invasion of Ukraine.
 Things have most certainly changed since then and an updated version is what you see here.
-We'd like to share the trends we see this year so we can help our #TA, and #SwedishHR contacts plan and adjust.
+We'd like to share the global mobility trends we see this year.
+That way we can hopefully help our #TA, and #SwedishHR contacts plan and adjust.

 Already early this year we saw increased mobility between companies.
 The war for talent is real and companies were bidding over one another to get skilled employees.
 Given that we do employment-based immigration we definitely saw firsthand how the same prospective employee showed up with several companies.